Toward Sufficient Statistical Power in Algorithmic Bias Assessment: A Test for ABROCA: Method

 \subsection{RQ1: ABROCA's Distribution}

 To investigate whether ABROCA follows a known distribution, we generated a simulated dataset of ABROCA values across various conditions, including variations in sample size, class imbalance ratios, and outcome imbalance ratios, following Borchers and Baker \cite{borchers2025abroca}.
 This investigation was conducted under the null hypothesis that both groups share the same AUC values and that the model is equally accurate for both groups.
-Simulations were performed under two experimental conditions: (1) balanced data, where both groups and outcome classes were of equal size, and (2) imbalanced data, with a 90\% imbalance ratio.
-Each experiment used 5,000 observations.
+Simulations were performed under two experimental conditions: (1) balanced data, where both groups and outcome classes were of equal size, and (2) imbalanced data, with a 90\% imbalance ratio for both groups and outcomes.
+For this distributional analysis, 5,000 observations were simulated from each distribution.

 We evaluated the distributional fit of ABROCA values by testing them against several theoretical distributions using the \texttt{fitdistrplus} package in R \cite{fitdistRplus}.
 In addition to comparing ABROCA to standard test statistic distributions such as the normal, $t$-, and $F$-distributions, we also fit the simulated ABROCA values to Weibull distributions, which are commonly applied to positively skewed data \cite{pinho2012gamma}.